erikfredner/erikfredner.github.io/cv.md

 <br>
 May 7, 2015
 <br><br>
-"Inveigling _Uncle Tom's Cabin_ to Become a Ballet:" Cummings's _Tom_ and the Body
+"Inveigling _Uncle Tom's Cabin_ to Become a Ballet:" cummings's _Tom_ and the Body
 <br>
 Berkeley-Stanford Conference
 <br>